Governance, People and Policies

 Bocconi aims to ensure that our policies, research and teaching – as well as the lived experiences of students, faculty, staff and alumni – reflect our promise to uphold a transparent and coherent strategy in the area of diversity, equity and inclusion.

 In recent years, diversity and inclusion have become key elements of Bocconi’s overall strategic priorities, a shift that has accelerated through the establishment of a dedicated Deanship, among the first of its kind in Europe.
-With the creation of the role of Dean for Diversity and Inclusion, activities in this area now have a single point of reference and a figure responsible for their coordination.
-The Deanship is currently held by Professor Catherine De Vries.
+With the creation of the role of Dean for Diversity, Inclusion and Sustainability, activities in this area now have a single point of reference and a figure responsible for their coordination.
+The Deanship is currently held by Professor Paola Profeta.

 Diversity Delegates in Departments

 To support the work of the Equal Opportunities Committee, diversity delegates have been appointed in each Department.
 These delegates serve as a link to foster cooperation with Departments and improve information provision on diversity-related issues within Departments.

 The Inclusion, Disability and Wellbeing Committee is currently in charge of inclusion policies for students with physical disabilities and learning disorders and deals with mental health challenges and equal opportunity issues (such as LGBTQIA+ issues, and religious and ethnic differences).
 The primary objective is the complete inclusion of all students in the processes of learning, taking exams and living on campus, while developing and making the most of their potential, knowledge, competencies and abilities, irrespective of their disability, gender, sexual orientation, nationality, ethnicity or religion.
 The Committee is chaired by the Dean of Diversity of Inclusion and includes members of Bocconi faculty, staff and students appointed by the Rector.